antonioalonzi/tripode/README.md

 git pull
 </pre>

-The problem that if there are conflicts the procedure gets more complicated:
+The problem that if there are conflicts the procedure gets more complicate:
 <pre>
 git update-index --no-assume-unchanged pages/home.html